FranciscoPonceGomez/Articles/Articles/Article1.md

 ## Authentication with the Bot Connector

 The Bot Connector service uses OAuth 2.0 client credentials for bot authentication.
 To send messages to the Bot Connector, your bot must get an access token from the Microsoft Account (MSA) server.
-After getting the access token, you include the token in the Authorization header of all requests that your bot sends to the Bot Connector.
+After getting the access token, you can include the token in the Authorization header of all requests that your bot sends to the Bot Connector.

-The whole process is made in three big steps:
+The whole process is made in three steps:

 1. Getting an access token and calling the Bot Connector Service.
 2. Authenticating calls from the Bot Connector Service.